Questions? We’ve Got Answers.

 For Authentication or Legalization (Non-Hague), the normal timeframe is 4 - 14 weeks (varies by state and embassy).
 This is typically a 2 to 3 step process: State, Federal, and Embassy Authentication.

 Yes.
 Most of our clients complete everything via upload, email, or secure video call.
-This generally also requires mailing or original documents.
+This generally also requires mailing of original documents.
 We offer both domestic and international shipping options as necessary.

 Absolutely.
 We comply with federal and state laws and use secure systems to protect your documents.